Drive up to Bear Lake on the most famous road in Rocky Mountain National Park!

 At an altitude of 9475 feet, the lake freezes in the winter.

 Cross country skiers take advantage of the snow-covered lake and trails.
 Tubers hike across the lake and up the mountainside for a fast descent back down and across the lake.

 Note for summer visits:

 Traffic can be heavy during the summer months and the Bear Lake parking lot often fills up by noon on busy summer days.

-Consider taking the Bear Lake shuttle bus to and from the lake.
+Consider taking the Park shuttle bus to and from the lake.
 Park at the Visitor Center in Estes Park, or park at the Park n Ride lot across from Glacier Basin Campground on the Bear Lake Road to catch the shuttle.

-The Bear Lake shuttle runs during the summer months only, daily through early September and weekends only until mid-October.
+The Park shuttle runs during the summer months only, daily through early September and weekends only until mid-October.